How to beat writer’s block in your blog

 Give yourself at least 2 hours doing something different.
 It could be simply talking to your favourite clients, or going to a conference, but time off from work is even better.

-Go to the beach, the cinema – in the afternoon on your own!, see friends, send postcards, go somewhere new, dig, walk, swim, listen to conversations on a bus or train, follow up on a hobby, buy a mindfulness colouring book, write a list of 10 things you have always wanted to do and make plans for the first one.
+Go to the beach, go to the cinema – in the afternoon on your own!, see friends, send postcards, go somewhere new, dig, walk, swim, listen to conversations on a bus or train, follow up on a hobby, buy a mindfulness colouring book, or simply think about what you would like to do.
+Write a list of 10 things you have always wanted to do and make plans for the first one.

 It is not about spending money, it is about doing something different.
 You may even find yourself wanting to re-organise your cupboards or wardrobe!